 - All students are expected to complete e prework for this course before the first day of class.

-Build full-stack web applications with server-side Node.js and modern, client-side, front-end libraries and frameworks, including AngularJS.
+Build full-stack web applications with server-side Node.js and modern, client-side, front-end libraries and frameworks, including React.

 By the end of this course, you will:

 - Build and contribute to a server-side and client-side application, each using an architecture/framework that promotes maintainability, scalability, and collaboration.
-These skills will be fully demonstrated during project week during their team development of a prototype, adhering to industry best practices and patterns.
+These skills will be fully demonstrated during project week as the teams develop a prototype, adhering to industry best practices and patterns

 Once you are accepted into the course, please complete the Code 301 Prework.

 - Two full days of Code 401 are dedicated to workshops and presentations that teach students the skills they’ll need for their job search, such as personal branding techniques, effective networking practices, how to create an attractive resume, mastering personal and technical interviews, job search best practices, and more.